goharbor/harbor/docs/README.md

-# Table of Contents

-## User and Developer Documentation
+# User and Developer Documentation

 The Harbor user and developer documentation has moved.
 For the 1.10 docs, please go to https://github.com/goharbor/harbor/blob/master/docs/1.10/index.md.